 Start your sailing adventure in Guadeloupe

 Sailing around Guadeloupe combines French charisma and flair in a Caribbean island.
-Here you have the privilege of embarking on short hop relaxing sailed or long voyages to get to your destination of choice in Guadeloupe.
-These sailing routes are designed for intermediate sailors who are looking to experience the most breathtaking views the eye has ever seen.
+Here, you have the privilege of embarking on short hop relaxing sail or a long voyage to get to your destination of choice in Guadeloupe.
+These sailing routes are designed for intermediate sailors, who are looking to experience the most breathtaking views the eye has ever seen.
 Along with the opportunity to absorb the cultural richness of this amazing island.
-Start your boat charter in Guadeloupe and go for an unforgettable adventure.
+Dive in with Nautal, as we explore the best Guadeloupe sailing route for your next vacation..

 Day 1 : Marina Bas-du-Fort to Les Saintes (18 nm)